nix-enthusiast/objdetect/README.md

 - Run the `build.py` file:

   ```
   python3 build.py --build    # To build the program
+  python3 build.py --rebuild  # To rebuild the program
   python3 build.py --run      # To directly run the program
   python3 build.py --clean    # To remove the build directory
   ```

 - Take the file named `objdetect` (or `objdetect.exe` in Windows) from the directory named `build` and put it anywhere you want!